helenzhou6/FAC-Notes/weekThirteen.md

 * Use `render` and `Simulate` from this library.
   * > Simulate does _not_ simulate actual browser events.
 This means there are certain caveats, like simulating a click on a submit button will not trigger the form's submit event.
 Read [this section of the React Testing Library](https://github.com/kentcdodds/react-testing-library#fireeventnode-htmlelement-event-event) docs for a workaround.
     * React events are different to DOM events - react are root elements (not bound to component - bubbles up) -> means normally clicking a button will bubble up and submits the form but doesnt.
     * Not in DOM - just lives in memory (render method renders it to the root element and not on document yet). `renderIntoDocument` -> would add it to the actual document so can fire actual DOM event like submit the form.
-Need to re-render the DOM if needed to `renderIntoDocument` or else weird side effects.
+Need to re-render the DOM if needed to `renderIntoDocument` or else weird side effects. (`renderIntoDocument` is now `render`)
 * Helper methods to find DOM notes: `getByText`, `getByLabelText` and `getByTestId`.
 The first will find nodes by text content, the second by label content (for inputs), and the third by `data-testId` attributes (for nodes that are hard to find by text).
 If you can't find a node using one of them you can still use regular DOM methods on the `container` that is returned.
 * A useful convenience method when debugging is `prettyDOM`, which you can use to log nicely formatted HTML nodes (`console.log(prettyDOM(node)))`)